Pasteur Institute: Nicolle's work on epidemic typhus

-The scientist and writer Charles Nicolle while in Tunis studied how epidemic typhus – known for the red spots it left on sick people that disappeared before their death – was transmitted.
+The scientist and writer Charles Nicolle, while in Tunis, studied how epidemic typhus – known for the red spots it left on sick people that disappeared before their death – was transmitted.
 His insight into the mode of transmission occurred while he was visiting the hospital: patients were washed and given clean clothes on admission, and no new cases occurred within the hospital.
-This made him realise that the vector of the disease were lice that were discarded with the patient's own clothes.
+This made him realise that the vector of the disease was lice that were discarded with the patient's clothes.
 Nicolle managed to attract Hélène Sparrow to be Laboratory Chief in Tunis.
-She had worked with Rudolf Weigl who had developed a vaccine, and she was able to introduce this to Tunisia as the start of a public health programme to control the disease.
+She had worked with Rudolf Weigl, who had developed a vaccine, and she was able to introduce this to Tunisia as the start of a public health programme to control the disease.

 Nevertheless, three other scientists also identified the bacterium responsible for the disease: Ricketts, Russell Morse Wilder (1885–1959), and Prowazek, who called it Rickettsia prowazekii.

 Chantemesse's typhoid vaccine

 During the summer of 1900, the extremely hot weather and scarcity of the water supply in Paris, usually ensured by the Ourcq channel and by the de la Dhuis aqueduct, forced the authorities to pump water directly from the Seine, which, despite filtering, led to a sudden and alarming outbreak of typhoid cases in Paris.

-The cause of the disease, a bacillus that was discovered almost twenty years before by the German bacteriologist Karl Joseph Eberth and that looks like a bodiless spider, was constantly present in this river and not even pouring extensive quantities of ozone and of lime permanganate into its water was enough to exterminate the bacteria.
+The cause of the disease, a bacillus that was discovered almost twenty years before by the German bacteriologist Karl Joseph Eberth and that looks like a bodiless spider, was constantly present in this river, and not even pouring extensive quantities of ozone and of lime permanganate into its water was enough to exterminate the bacteria.

 The difficulty in creating a vaccine is caused by the nature of the germ's endotoxins.
 Unlike diphtheria, which releases toxins via exocytotic secretion, typhoid pathogens encapsulate endotoxins that survive even after the death of the bacillus.

 After working in the rabies division of Rue Vaquelin and studying the microbe that causes dysentery, André Chantemesse collaborated with a younger bacteriologist, Georges-Fernand Widal.
-Together they were able to immunize guinea pigs by inoculating them with heat-treated dead bacteria, calling into question the notion that only weakened, not dead, bacteria can be used to immunize.
+Together, they were able to immunize guinea pigs by inoculating them with heat-treated dead bacteria, calling into question the notion that only weakened, not dead, bacteria can be used to immunize.
 They concluded that a series of three or four early injections of such heat-inactivated bacteria can effectively inoculate against the development of the disease, as the endotoxins alone are sufficient to trigger the production of antibodies.